 Key infrastructure and economic sectors have been devastated due to the prolonged conflict.
 Agricultural production has plummeted, and many now face hunger and malnutrition.
 In addition, 54.3% of Syrian workers are unemployed (3.339 million people), and 75 % of the population are living in poverty.

 What does UNDP do in Syria?

-As one of the development agencies in Syria with the largest presence, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains.
+As one of the development agencies with the largest presence in Syria, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains.

-Some examples of UNDP's work: providing temporary jobs to affected people; clearing debris and helping local businesses to recover productive assets; supporting basic health services such as ambulatory service, reproductive health support, and assistance for people with disabilities; and creating solid waste removal projects and other initiatives to prevent communicable and diseases which emerge when communities face poor nutrition, low healthcare support, and poor living conditions.
+Some examples of UNDP's work: providing temporary jobs to affected people; clearing debris and helping local businesses to recover productive assets; supporting basic health services such as ambulatory service, reproductive health support, and assistance for people with disabilities; and creating solid waste removal projects and other initiatives to prevent communicable diseases and illnesses linked to poor nutrition and living conditions.

-In countries neighbouring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.
+In countries neighbouring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities.
+We especially focus on vulnerable groups, such as young people, those with disabilities and women.

-UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term development prospects needed to move towards a lasting peace.
+UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term development prospects needed to move toward a lasting peace.

 Addressing increasing humanitarian, resilience and stabilization needs